 You must calculate your capital employed to operate/fund your lifestyle to ensure it's updated and reconciled every year to the previous year.
 This ensures:

-1. You understand where your personal money and funds came from and you declare all income on your personal income tax
+1. You understand where your personal money and funds came from and you declare all income on your personal income tax return; and

 2. You submit the correct information to SARS so you don't trigger an audit.